-Just in case you find yourself becoming a fan of Michael Mina’s culinary flair, there are a couple other Michael Mina restaurants that you can visit on Oahu, including Burger Hale, Mi Almita Cantina, The STREET Food Hall Honolulu, and STRIPSTEAK Waikiki.
+Just in case you find yourself becoming a fan of Michael Mina’s culinary flair, there is currently one other Michael Mina restaurant that you can visit on Oahu, which is STRIPSTEAK Waikiki.

 Monkeypod Kitchen may be the best Ko Olina restaurant.
 As a matter of fact, it’s so good that it made it onto my list of the best Oahu restaurants.
 Just across the street from Disney’s Aulani and the Four Seasons Resort Oahu at Ko Olina, this accessible Ko Olina dining experience is run by Chef Peter Merriman.

 Chef Merriman got his introduction to the food world when he was very young, as his mother was an established food writer.
 A couple of decades later, Chef Merriman found himself cooking in a restaurant at the Mauna Lani Bay Hotel on the Big Island.
 Since then, he’s opened up several restaurants across the Hawaiian Islands featuring the freshest ingredients from Hawaii’s local farmers, ranchers, and fisherman.